okenyi24/project-a/README.md

-This day I started my traing in DevOps.
+This day I started my traing in DevOps
+I know I will succde and work as a DevOps Enginner soon.